Our Edmonton dentists provide tooth extractions for wisdom teeth, and teeth that are too badly damaged to save.

 Common reasons for pulling a tooth include excessive tooth damage and problematic wisdom teeth.
 Teeth are also sometimes pulled to prepare for other dental procedures.

 Wisdom teeth emerge later in life than the other teeth.
 In some cases, they don't cause any problems, but sometimes, they grow in the wrong positions or angles, or there simply isn't enough room for them in the mouth.
-In these cases, having the wisdom teeth extracted can help preserve a healthy mouth.
+Specifically, we recommend having wisdom teeth removed to:

 Occasionally, a tooth will be too badly damaged to save.
 This can happen as a result of dental decay or gum disease, or of an injury to the tooth.
 In these cases, the tooth must be extracted.

 In many cases, a patient who has tooth pulled experiences little or no discomfort, and only minor bleeding.
+If the tooth is visible in the mouth, the dentist will perform a simple extraction.

 Before a tooth is extracted, the area surrounding the tooth is numbed with a topical/and or injectable anesthetic for patient comfort.